 SQL Skills Generator · from your Postgres, for any AI tool

-Point Chion at your Postgres, and it compiles your team's verified queries into a SQL agent file — every line traceable to the query that proved it — that drops straight into Claude Code, Codex, or Cursor.
+Point Chion at your Postgres and it compiles your team's verified queries into Claude SQL skills: a portable agent file, every line traceable to the query that proved it, that drops straight into Claude Code, Codex, or Cursor.

 Read-only SELECT.
 AES-256-GCM credential vault.
 1,000-row cap.
 Immutable audit log.
 Raw rows never leave for the LLM.